Create a Healthy Summer Camp Experience for Your ChildEn Español (Spanish Version)

 !
 Here are some steps you can take to make sure your child has a safe and healthy camp experience.

-You may be concerned that your child is not ready for camp, especially if he or she has an illness such as diabetes
+You may be concerned that your child is not ready for camp, especially if he or she has a condition such as diabetes

 or food allergies

 , or are very young.
 Before choosing a camp, make sure your child is ready.
 Talk to your child and evaluate his or her interests, abilities, and his or her overall physical, mental, and emotional well-being.
 Consider these factors when choosing a camp.

 Before sending your camper off, you will want to take your child to the doctor for a thorough exam.
 Provide the camp with a complete review of your child’s health.
 The review should include information about recent or ongoing illnesses, surgeries or injuries, and allergies.
 Make sure your child is current with all recommended immunizations

 .
 If your child will be traveling internationally as part of the camp, visit the Centers for Disease Control and Prevention (CDC)

 website for information about particular immunizations or health concerns for the destination.

 If your child has a special circumstance, such as an ongoing illness, work with your child’s doctor and the camp to create a plan.
 Your child’s doctor can help you determine if your child is able to attend camp safely.
 If your child takes any medications or needs treatments, work with the camp and your child’s doctor to make a plan for how medications and treatments will be handled.

 If your child has a food allergy, you may worry that he or she will have a hard time choosing safe foods while at camp.
 Ask the camp about food storage, preparation, and cleaning policies.
 You may be able to send food with your child.
 If your child uses an epinephrine autoinjector (such as an EpiPen) to deal with allergic reactions, make sure it has not expired and he or she knows how to use it.
 Talk to the camp staff and be sure they know how to administer it to your child if needed.